 Philosophy and Religion

 Christianity and Islam form the basis of the spiritual beliefs of more than half the world's population.
-For all of their popularity, though, there are good reasons to doubt that either one of them is true.
+Despite their popularity and long histories, there are good reasons to doubt their respective claims to truth.

 The moral character of revelation